kubi-zone/kubi.zone/website/content/docs/v0.1.0/custom-resources/zonefile.md

 +++
 title = "ZoneFile"
-description = "A ZoneFile describes the mapping of a Zone and its DNSRecords into a ConfigMap containing the RFC1035 representation of that zone." date = 2023-08-16T13:53:00+02:00 updated= 2023-08-16T13:53:00+02:00 draft = false weight = 3 sort_by = "weight" template = "docs/page.html"
+description = "A ZoneFile describes the mapping of a Zone and its Records into a ConfigMap containing the RFC1035 representation of that zone." date = 2023-08-16T13:53:00+02:00 updated = 2023-11-03T15:50:06+01:00 draft = false weight = 3 sort_by = "weight" template = "docs/page.html"

 [extra]
-lead = "A ZoneFile describes the mapping of a Zone and its DNSRecords into a ConfigMap containing the RFC1035 representation of that zone." toc = true top = false
+lead = "A ZoneFile describes the mapping of a Zone and its Records into a ConfigMap containing the RFC1035 representation of that zone." toc = true top = false
 +++